 If You Need Help Beyond Casual Questions

 Write and tell us what you need, keeping in mind that this is a strictly non-commercial website, so we're neither advertising nor offering paid consulting services.
-Our time is limited--- whose time isn't?--- but at least we can talk.

 Our old, defunct Agenda Forum is here.
 It contains some interesting info although the links in it are unreliable now.